1. What is paver restoration, and how long does the process take?

 2. When do pavers need resanding?
 What is the difference between polymeric sand vs. traditional sand?
 What does Pavestone recommend?

 Sand stabilizes the pavers and prevents their movement, but pressure washing pavers causes the removal of the fine sand from in between the paver joints.
 To ensure stability, resanding, which is the process of placing new, clean sand back in the joints to replace the previously displaced sand, is required.
 Currently, resanding can be done with two types of sand: traditional or polymeric.
 Typically, traditional sand produces the best results.

-- Why does Pavestone recommend a “water-base natural-look” for sealing?
 These sealers create a light sheen matte finish to your pavers.
-Not only will this look better, but the natural-look sealer contains polymers which act as a joint stabilizer, so the sand joints harden much like a polymeric sand.
+Not only will this look better, but the natural-look sealer contains polymers that act as a joint stabilizer, so the sand joints harden much like a polymeric sand.
 Additionally, a water-base joint stabilizer sealer is a lot more forgiving than an oil-base sealer, and water-base sealers can be applied to damp paver joints or surfaces.
 For all of the reasons and more, Pavestone recommends a high quality water-base sealer for all brick pavers.